 The original Proov tests measure PdG (pregnanediol glucuronide), which is a urine metabolite of progesterone.
 After progesterone circulates through your blood, it is metabolized by your liver and expelled from the body as PdG in urine.

 With PdG tests, not only can you non-invasively test levels multiple days in a row, but studies show that PdG levels in first morning urine (after at least a 6 hour hold) show an average of the previous day’s progesterone levels.
-Proov PdG tests make it easier to assess the overall quality of your ovulation.
+Proov PdG tests make it easier to assess the overall health of your ovulation.

-How does Proov track ovulation quality?
+How does Proov track ovulation health?

 With Proov, you can not only confirm that ovulation occurred but can also tell you how well you’re ovulating.
-Your Proov results give you powerful information to help you assess the overall quality of your ovulation to get pregnant faster.
+Your Proov results give you powerful information to help you assess the overall health of your ovulation to get pregnant faster.

 The Proov protocol suggests taking 5 PdG tests throughout one cycle.
 First, you’ll want to take a baseline negative test the day after your period ends.
 You can take this test anytime between cycle day 5 and your peak fertility date.
 It will be negative but be sure to snap a picture of it between 5 and 10 minutes of processing as it comes in handy when reading test results later in your cycle!

 Next, you’ll want to test for peak fertility using the ovulation prediction method of your choice.
 If you choose Proov LH tests, you’ll want to start testing 18 days before your next suspected period.
 As you near your suspected ovulation day, you may want to start testing twice a day in order to catch the LH surge.